Christiano0407/website_spa/README.md

 # website_spa

-Creating a Single Page Application Website with Javascript Vanilla, Vite Js, Express, Node Js and CSS.
-Testing with Jest.
-Application of Algorithms, Patterns Designs and Data Structure Basic.
+Creating a Single Page Application Website with Javascript Vanilla, ViteJs, Express, Node Js and CSS.Testing with Jest.Application of Algorithms, Patterns Designs and Data Structure Basic.

 ## Tools Project (Design, Pattern Design, Algorithms, Testing, API Create and More...)